Allalinor/tome-cheat-sheet/README.md

-## Dark Souls Cheat Sheet
+## Tales of Maj'Eyal

-To view the cheat sheet [click here](http://smcnabb.github.io/dark-souls-cheat-sheet/).
+To view the cheat sheet [click here](https://allalinor.github.io/tome-cheat-sheet/).